Programming: Everyday Decision-Making Algorithms

 The optimal strategy is to:

-Question: Anybody see a pattern?
+Question: Do you see the pattern?

-is the base of the natural logarithm (≈ 2.718)Percentage of options to look at: 0.368%
+n/e1e is the base of the natural logarithm (≈ 2.718)Percentage of options to look at: 0.368%

 Look at first 7.358 candidates